ashkorehennessy/local_manifests/README.md

-# local manifests for dipper
+# local manifests

+dipper's local manifest for building exTHmUI

+and add some extra stuff

+---

 clone this repo into your local manifests directory, and then run repo sync